Amelie-Schreiber/study_of_attention/README.md

 In these notebooks we study:

-- Permutation Equivariance of Self-Attention
+- Permutation Equivariance of Self-Attention (without positional encodings)
-- General Group Equivariance of Self-Attention
+- Designing General Group Equivariance of Self-Attention
 - Attention Applied to Graphs Embedded in Surfaces and Dessins d'Enfant (with potential applications)
 - Visualizing Attention Matrices and Graphs
 - Basic Information Theory of Attention Probability Distributions